yajra/laravel-auditable/README.md

 });
 ```

-And your done!
+And you're done!
 The package will now automatically add a basic audit log for your model to track who inserted and last updated your records.

 ## Change log